San Francisco Bay AVA: Wind flow and temperature

 This produces significantly cooler temperatures in Hollister than in Gilroy, even though Hollister is farther from San Francisco Bay.
 Hollister is significantly cooler than Gilroy even though its location is sheltered by hills from the full influence of Monterey Bay.
 In summary, the southern boundary of the "San Francisco Bay" viticultural area has been defined to match the southern boundary of the Santa Clara Valley and Santa Cruz viticultural areas because this is the location of the transition from a climate dominated by flow from the San Francisco Bay to one dominated by flow from Monterey Bay.

 The western boundary of the "San Francisco Bay" viticultural area follows the Pacific coastline from San Francisco south to just north of the City of Santa Cruz.
 This area is greatly influenced by Pacific Ocean breezes and fog.
 The western hills of the Santa Cruz Mountains are exposed to the strong prevailing northwest winds.
 The climate of the eastern portion of these hills is affected by the moderating influences of the San Francisco Bay.
 North of Santa Cruz, the western boundary turns east excluding a small portion of Santa Cruz County, as it is within the Santa Cruz Mountains viticultural area which is excluded from the "San Francisco Bay" viticultural area as discussed above.

 The area around Santa Cruz and Watsonville is close to sea level, and is sheltered from the prevailing northwesterly Pacific Ocean winds by the Santa Cruz mountains.
 Therefore, fog and bay breezes from Monterey Bay impact the area, while the San Francisco Bay does not.
 Therefore, the main determinant of the western boundary of "San Francisco Bay" viticultural area includes the (1) natural geography of the coastline, (2) Pacific Ocean and San Francisco Bay influence, and (3) historical identity as part of the San Francisco Bay Area.

+The USDA plant hardiness zones are 9a to 10b.

 Subregions

 North Coast

-The California North Coast Grape Growers advanced a position that is consistent with the petitioner’s current position.
+The California North Coast Grape Growers advanced a position that is consistent with the petitioner's current position.
 In a letter to the Bureau of Alcohol, Tobacco and Firearms dated September 14, 1979, they asked that the term North Coast Counties be applied only to Napa, Sonoma and Mendocino Counties.
-Part of their reasoning was the observations of Professor Crowley of the Geography Department at Sonoma State University who said that the counties north of the San Francisco Bay have different climates from the counties south of the bay.
+Part of their reasoning was the observations of Professor Crowley of the Geography Department at Sonoma State University who said that the counties north of the San Francisco Bay have different climates from the counties south of the Bay.
 Thus, the main determinants of the northern boundary of the viticultural area include the: